studioalgorhythmics/sensoriumofanimals/tactile_interfacing/readme.md

 ver 160125 by Akitoshi Honda

 ##Introduction
-Python 2.x code with beagle bone green for motor control with Adafruit I2C multiplexer TCA9548 and DRV2605 motor driver
+Python 2.x code for beagle bone green to do motor control with Adafruit I2C multiplexer TCA9548 and DRV2605 motor driver.

 ##Requirements
 ###Software (not preinstalled)